 Buying, Selling, and Where To Operate

-- A person who buys a registered ORV must apply within 15 days from the date of purchase to transfer the Certificate of Registration to his or her name.
+- A person who buys an ORV must apply to the BMV within 45 days from the date of purchase to register the ORV.

 Operating on Highways and Roads IC 14-16-1-20

 - An ORV may be ridden on the public right-of-way adjacent to a public highway, except a limited-access highway, when there is sufficient width to do so without endangering life or property.

 - You may cross a public highway, other than a limited-access highway, at a 90-degree angle to get from one area to another.
 To do so, you must:

 - Bring your vehicle to a complete stop before crossing and…

 - Yield to all traffic.

 - Cities, towns, and counties have individual laws pertaining to ORVs.
 Check these before riding.

 - An ORV may be operated on a road or highway for a special event after obtaining a permit.

 Youth Helmet Law IC 9-18.1-14-11